Rishi-Bidani/Table-Maker/README.md

 This is a simple table maker for python

+This uses colors for the heading so,
-You should have colorama on your device to use this.
+You should have **colorama** on your device to use this.

 ## Initialise the table as follows: